stapelberg/costream/README.md

 refresh rate at 5 fps max, and most don’t allow for full 1920x1080 resolution.

-After several days of research and trial and error, we ended up using gstreamer to establish a WebRTC session with multiple streams.
+After several days of research and trial and error, we ended up using gstreamer to establish an RTP session with multiple streams, just like WebRTC does.

 This turned out to work really well ([recording](https://youtu.be/1g46ei9aBH0))!